oasis-open/cti-stix-elevator/README.rst

 The elevator comes with a bundled script which you can use to elevate STIX 1.1.1 - 1.2.1 content to STIX 2.0 content::

-    usage: stix2_elevator [-h] [--incidents] [--no-squirrel-gaps]
+    usage: stix2_elevator [-h] [--incidents] [--no-squirrel-gaps] [--infrastructure]
-                          [--infrastructure]
               [--package-created-by-id PACKAGE_CREATED_BY_ID]
               [--default-timestamp DEFAULT_TIMESTAMP]
-                          [--validator-args VALIDATOR_ARGS] [-e ENABLE]
-                          [-d DISABLE] [-s]
+              [--validator-args VALIDATOR_ARGS] [-e ENABLE] [-d DISABLE] [-s] [--message-log-directory MESSAGE_LOG_DIRECTORY]
-                          [--message-log-directory MESSAGE_LOG_DIRECTORY]
+              [--log-level {DEBUG,INFO,WARN,ERROR,CRITICAL}]
+              [-p {no_policy,strict_policy}]
               file

+stix2-elevator v1.0.0

+The stix2-elevator is a work-in-progress.
+It should be used to explore how existing STIX 1.x would potentially be represented in STIX 2.0.
+Using the current version of the stix2-elevator will provide insight to issues that might need to be mitigated to convert your STIX 1.x content.

 positional arguments:
   file                  The input STIX 1.x document to be elevated.

 optional arguments:
   -h, --help            show this help message and exit

   --incidents           Incidents will be included in the conversion.

-      --no-squirrel-gaps    Do not include STIX 1.x content that cannot be represented directly in STIX 2.0 using the description property.
+  --no-squirrel-gaps    Do not include STIX 1.x content that cannot be
+                        represented directly in STIX 2.0 using the description property.

   --infrastructure      Infrastructure will be included in the conversion.

   --package-created-by-id PACKAGE_CREATED_BY_ID
                         Use provided identifier for "created_by_ref"
                         properties.Example: --package-created-by-id "identity
                         --1234abcd-1a12-12a3-0ab4-1234abcd5678"

   --default-timestamp DEFAULT_TIMESTAMP
                         Use provided timestamp for properties that require a timestamp.
 Example: --default-timestamp
                         "2016-11-15T13:10:35.053000Z"

   --validator-args VALIDATOR_ARGS
                         Arguments to pass stix-validator.
 Default: --strict-
-                            types Example: stix_elevator.py <file> --validator-
+                        types Example: stix2_elevator.py <file> --validator-
                         args "-v --strict-types -d 212"

   -e ENABLE, --enable ENABLE
-                            A comma-separated list of the elevator messages to enable.
+                        A comma-separated list of the stix2-elevator messages to enable.
 If the --disable option is not used, no other messages will be shown.
-Example: stix_elevator.py
+Example:
-                            <file> --enable 250
+                        stix2_elevator.py <file> --enable 250

   -d DISABLE, --disable DISABLE
-                            A comma-separated list of the elevator messages to disable.
-Example: stix_elevator.py <file> --disable
+                        A comma-separated list of the stix2-elevator messages to disable.
+Example: stix2_elevator.py <file>
-                            212,220
+                        --disable 212,220

   -s, --silent          If this flag is set.
-All elevator messages will be disabled.
+All stix2-elevator messages will
+                        be disabled.

   --message-log-directory MESSAGE_LOG_DIRECTORY
                         If this flag is set.
-All elevator messages will be saved to file.
+All stix2-elevator messages will be saved to file.
 The name of the file will be the input file with extension .log in the specified directory.
-                            Note, make surethe directory already exists.
-Example: stix_elevator.py <file> --message-log-directory
+Note, make surethe directory already
+                        exists.
+Example: stix2_elevator.py <file> --message-
-                            "..\logs"
+                        log-directory "..\logs"

+  --log-level {DEBUG,INFO,WARN,ERROR,CRITICAL}
+                        The logging output level.

+  -p {no_policy,strict_policy}, --policy {no_policy,strict_policy}
+                        The policy to dealt with errors

+The following table shows all stix2-elevator messages.
+Use the associate code number to --enable or --disable a message.
+By default, the stix2-elevator displays all messages.
+Note: disabling the message does not disable the functionality.

-Refer to elevator\_log\_messages.xlsx for error codes.
+Refer to elevator_log_messages.xlsx for error codes.

 As A Library
 ~~~~~~~~~~~~